 His cultural projects include the Governor General’s award-winning Remai Modern Art Gallery in Saskatoon, Saskatchewan and the Gardiner Museum of Ceramic Art in Toronto, which won a 2008 Royal Institute of British Architects International Award.

-Paulo recently completed a multi-floor ambitious renovation for a leading Private Equity firm where the design focus was on craft and craftsmanship, as well as co-directed the design of KPMB’s new Toronto office, which was featured in Interior Design (June 2019).
-He is currently the Design Architect for the new Centre for Computing and Data Sciences at Boston University which is designed to achieve Zero Net Energy and become the largest fossil fuel-free building in the Boston area.
+Paulo recently completed a multi-floor ambitious renovation for a leading private equity firm, where the design focus was on craft and craftsmanship, as well as co-directed the design of KPMB’s new Toronto office, which was featured in Interior Design (June 2019).
+He is currently the Design Architect for the new Centre for Computing & Data Sciences at Boston University, designed to achieve Zero Net Energy and become the largest fossil fuel-free building in the Boston area.